Big City Family Fun

 Top NYC Bagels

-A bagel is a must for NYC and not all bagels are the same.
-I recommend making the effort to sample some of the best bagels in the city.
-As a bonus, most kids will eat a bagel and it’s filling enough to hold teens until lunch.
-Best of all, they are fairly cheap and can be eaten on the go or throw in a backpack for later.
+A bagel is a must for NYC, and not all bagels are the same.
+I recommend trying to sample some of the best bagels in the city.
+As a bonus, most kids will eat a bagel, and it’s filling enough to hold teens until lunch.
+Best of all, they are fairly cheap and can be eaten on the go or thrown in a backpack for later.

 Absolute Bagels